pujarimayank72/Saheli/README.md

 - Import an existing `.litertlm` model file from the device.
 - Configure a secure NGO-hosted Ollama endpoint for lower-memory phones or cloud fallback.

 When no model or server is configured, Saheli still provides offline static health, rights, and counselling guidance.
-Do not commit private server URLs, bearer tokens, PDFs, PRDs, or exported APKs.